-- Checking the Inbox to see all comments in the Preview Deployment
+- Checking the Inbox to see all comments in the preview deployment

-- Sharing the Preview Deployment URL
+- Sharing the preview deployment URL

 - Opening the options menu

-Comments on each page are represented by the author's Vercel profile picture, allowing you to see at a glance which Team members and participants have left feedback.
+Comments on each page are represented by the author's Vercel profile picture, allowing you to see at a glance which team members and participants have left feedback.

 Anyone who has ever viewed your preview while logged into comments will appear as a profile picture on the menu bar.

-Comments are enabled by default for all Preview Deployments on all new projects.
-By default, only members of your Vercel Team can contribute comments.
+Comments are enabled by default for all preview deployments on all new projects.
+By default, only members of your Vercel team can contribute comments.

-You can also disable comments for the current browser session at any time by clicking Disable for Session.
+You can also disable comments for the current browser session at any time by selecting Disable for Session.
 To show the comments again, open a new browser session.
 This can be useful for performance testing or debugging.

 You can show or hide the comments interface by using